 M67, Cancer’s “other” open star cluster, is one of my favorites.
-While not overly bright at mag 6.9, it’s rather compact and easy enough in the 80mm APO.
+While not overly bright at magnitude 6.9, it’s rather compact and easy enough in the 80mm APO refractor.

-Hydra’s seldom visited M68 is really not much of a glob.
+Hydra’s seldom visited M68 is really not much of a globular cluster.
 I often need an 8-inch to see it from the backyard, and there is not a trace of resolution.

 This is one of the globular clusters located along the base of the Sagittarius teapot.
-It’s low much of the time even for me, and is difficult in a 4 or 6.
+It’s low much of the time even for me, and is difficult in a 4 or 6-inch telescope.
 In an 8-inch it is there, but is still utterly unresolved.

 Also at the teapot’s bottom is M70.
 It’s more condensed than M69 and looks brighter, but is still unresolved in an 8-inch (I can see it with the 4-inch).
 Resolving a few stars takes the 10, and it usually needs to be under a darker sky.

 Sagitta holds this very loose globular.
-While it is indeed a glob, it resembles an open cluster and in a 10-inch it looks a bit like M11.
-In a 3 – 4?
+While it is indeed a globular, it looks more like an open cluster, and in a 10-inch it resembles M11.
+In a smaller telescope, a 3 – 4-inch?
 Visible, but only as a misty patch in a star-rich field.

 The famous Pisces face-on galaxy, a.k.a. “the Phantom Galaxy.”
 There is a reason it’s called that: it is incredibly difficult from the light polluted suburbs.
-That said, I could sometimes spot it (barely) with my 8-inch f/5 Newtonian when I was doing the observing for my book The Urban Astronomer’s Guide.
+That said, I spotted it (barely) with my 8-inch f/5 Newtonian when I was doing the observing for my book The Urban Astronomer’s Guide.
 “Spot it,” mind you.
 Nothing more.
-On a superior night, I could occasionally see a dim round something in a medium power wide-field eyepiece.
+On a superior night, it was a dim round something in a medium power wide-field eyepiece.
 Maybe the toughest M of them all.

 Somewhat lost in space in the area between Sagittarius and Capricornus, M75 is usually doable with a 3 – 4-inch, and on an outstanding night an 8-inch may begin to resolve it.

 The Little Dumbbell (planetary) Nebula has a reputation for being tough in small scopes.
 Nonsense.
-I could usually pick it up with my ETX60; especially with an OIII filter on the eyepiece.
-A 10-inch begins to reveal some detail beyond the fact that this peanut shaped thing is composed of two lobes.
+I could usually pick it up with my old ETX60; especially with an OIII filter on the eyepiece.
+A 10-inch begins to reveal some detail beyond the fact that this peanut shaped cloud, the remains of a dead star, is composed of two lobes.

 This face-on Seyfert galaxy in Cetus is easy thanks to its bright core.
 On the other hand, a bright just-larger-than-a-star core and a relatively bright surrounding haze is all you’ll see whether with a 4-inch or a 12-inch.
 Looks a lot like a small, distant, unresolved globular.

-A reflection nebula not far from the belt, M78 gave me fits from my downtown backyard, even with a 6-inch.
-Out in the suburbs, it’s easy with a 4-inch, being visible as a haze surrounding a double star.
+A reflection nebula not far from the belt of Orion, M78 gave me fits from my downtown backyard, even with a 6-inch.
+Out in the suburbs, it’s easy with a 4-inch scope, being visible as a strong haze surrounding a double star.

-Lepus’ globular, the only respectable globular star cluster of Winter, really isn’t much.
-It’s a small dim spot with my 3-inch APO, and requires a 10-inch or 12-inch to show even a hint of resolution.
+Lepus’ globular star cluster, the only respectable globular star cluster of Winter, really isn’t much.
+It’s a small dim spot with my 3-inch APO, and requires a 10-inch or 12-inch to show a hint of resolution.

 This Scorpius globular is easy to see.
-It’s small (so small it can resemble a star at low power) and bright and is not a challenge for my WO 3-inch APO, Veronica Lodge.
-Resolution is harder, requiring the 10-inch Dobsonian and a lot of magnification.
+It’s small (so small it can resemble a star at low power) and bright and is not a challenge for my William Optic 3-inch APO, Veronica Lodge.
+Resolution is harder, requiring the 10-inch Dobsonian, Zelda, and a lot of magnification.

 M82 is a true showpiece.
 The Cigar Galaxy is not just visible in a backyard 4-inch, it shows off some of the dark detail in its disturbed disk.

-M84 was usually visible in my 4-inch on a good night, but I liked to use a 12-inch, my now gone Big Bertha, to get a good look at the many other galaxies in the field.
+M84 was usually visible in a 4-inch on a good night, but I liked to use a 12-inch Dobsonian, my now gone Big Bertha, to get a good look at the many other galaxies in the field.
 This area is one of the ends of Markarian’s Chain (of galaxies).
 M84 is paired with M86 in this field and is the brighter and rounder of the two.

 In a 3-inch, this Coma galaxy can be a toughie, a dim, small, round spot.
 Much better in an 8-inch, where it shows off a bright, condensed core.